millertp1/Wood_Tracking_Method/README.md

 Wood_Tracking:Board_ConditionScript.Rmd - The board token data will be checked to meet the conditions of acceptable products that can be entered into the supply chain.
 The board token data must satisfy 3 parameters of the board contract (Board Condition 1).

+Acknowledgements: Dr. McGlinn for providing insightful feedback and guidance for this project's code.